dscpe/dscpe.github.io/about.md

 #### How is the DSCPE program structured?

-The DSCPE is composed of three components occuring over eight weeks:
+The DSCPE is composed of three components occuring over ten weeks:
-* Program Orientation + Collaboration and Leadership (online live session, 1.5 days)
+* Program Orientation + Collaboration and Leadership (online live sessions)
-* Research Data Sharing and Management (remote self-paced learning, 20-25 hours)
+* Research Data Sharing and Management (remote self-paced learning)
-* Capstone (70 hours)
+* Capstone (50 hours)
   * Matched with data services librarians and/or data services team
   * Site orientation to identify learning components included in projects